-Bringing home an adorable new pup can be very exciting, but you should be sure to give your pup the right start with the very best puppy food you can find.
-It’s during this time that a puppy’s muscles, joints, bones, and immune system begin to develop and grow stronger by the day, until they're old enough to move onto the best dry dog food.
+Bringing home an adorable new pup can be a very busy time, but choosing the very best puppy food should be high up on your puppy checklist.
+It’s during these early stages that a puppy’s muscles, joints, bones, and immune system begin to develop and grow stronger by the day, until they're old enough to move onto the best dry dog food.

 - Best dog food: Make sure your faithful friend gets the best diet possible

 - Best dog food for allergies: Keep your canine companion fighting fit with these hypoallergenic foods

 - How to make puppies sleep: 5 tips to help your puppy get through the night

 PetsRadar's pick of the best puppy food